JordanFaust/dotfiles/README.md

    # If you get 'unrecognized option: --impure', replace '--impure' with
    # `--option pure-eval no`.

-   # Remember to commit your changes!!
-   git commit -m "Create new host: $HOST"

    # Then move the dotfiles to the mounted drive!
    mv /etc/dotfiles /mnt/etc/dotfiles
    ```